dennis-mburu/phase-3-project-internship-management-system/README.md

 Last but not least, run **bundle exec rake server** to get your server running and host your database locally.
 After starting the server, you will however need to refresh your react frontend application in the browser, so that a connection can be established.

-You can now add new tasks, mark them as done, delete and fetch your new tasks once you add them to your database.
+You can now view all your interns, edit their details, add new interns and even delete them.
+Aditionally, you can also view the company's details according to departments or supervisors.

 ## Project Live Link.